nellarro/intwebdev-whoami/README.md

 ## 2. Generate the person's bio

-Get the values the user entered in the `input` elements and use them to update the output `span` elements.
+Get the values the user entered in the `input` elements and use them to update the output `span` elements in the `generateBio` function.
+This function is already set up to get called when the button is clicked (via the form's `onsubmit` event).

 Hints: